Tournia/live-tourniadashboard/README.md

 # key features
 - display all information using auto adjusted tables and creating pages
 - show which teams have a bye in current/planned rounds
-- show expectedd time before play time in upcoming matches table
+- show expectedd time before play time in upcoming matches table (BETA)
 - decide how long each page is shown before moving to the next
 - decide which tables need to be shown on screen
 - full customized mobile pages